jvitku/nengoros/README.md

 		./tool -unrf

-* In Eclipse, import all auto-generated projects from nengoros folder (most importantly `nengo/simulator` & `nengo/simulator-ui`), clean & build them in Eclipse.
+* In Eclipse, import all auto-generated projects from nengoros folder (it may is necessary to check check-box `search for nested projects`, and after importing delete the projectTemplate), clean & build them in Eclipse.

 Running
 ---------